 Viatris Inc. (VTRS) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 5, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS ).
+LOS ANGELES, May 12, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR VIATRIS INVESTMENTS, CLICK HERE BEFORE JUNE 3, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?